 You'll probably have to put in your computer password to allow XAMPP to install.

-Now we get to the setup.
+Now that you've downloaded the XAMPP application, let's move on to setting it up.
 Click "Next" to start the process.

-Just leave the default options selected.
+Just leave the default options selected to install the XAMPP Core Files and the XAMPP Developer Files.
 Click "Next".

 XAMPP will be installed to a folder in your Applications directory.